|

 house because all jacks are electrically connected to each other.

-house in the NID for a particular line, and plug in your VoIP device into that
+your house from the phone company in the NID for a particular line,

-line in a phone wall jack.
+(anywhere in the house).
 It really is that simple.
-Just follow these steps.

 Phone Company phone jack